MarioniLab/simpleSingleCellResults/batch.knit.md

 To obtain a single set of features for batch correction, we compute the average biological component across all batches.
 We then take all genes with positive biological components to ensure that all interesting biology is retained, equivalent to the behaviour of `denoisePCA()`.
 However, the quality of the correction can often be sensitive to technical noise, which means that some discretion may be required during feature selection.
-Users may prefer to take the top 1000-5000 genes with the largest average components, or to use `combineVar()` to obtain combined _p_-values for gene selection.
+Users may prefer to take the top 1000-5000 genes with the largest average components, or to use `combineVar()` to obtain combined $p$-values for gene selection.

 ```r